BloomTech-Labs/labs9-employee-scheduler/docs/TDD.md

 ## Back End

-Solution: Node & Express
+**Solution: Node & Express**
 What problems does this solution solve for this specific project?:
-● Provides a clean way for us to implement authentication, authorization, and CRUD actions to our database.
+- Provides a clean way for us to implement authentication, authorization, and CRUD actions to our database.
-● Node handles asynchronous as a first class citizen, which is well-suited for handling many requests in a performant way
+- Node handles asynchronous as a first class citizen, which is well-suited for handling many requests in a performant way
 What are the costs of using this solution?